Luisa-LubbersGonzalez/cse15l-lab-reports/labReport4.md

 ## VIM Steps 4-9
-For Step 4, the keys pressed were: `ssh llubbersgonzalez@ieng6.ucsd.edu<ENTER>` This was just me logging onto ieng6 to be able to complete the steps
+For Step 4, the keys pressed were: `ssh llubbersgonzalez@ieng6.ucsd.edu<ENTER>` This was just me logging onto ieng6 to be able to complete the rest of the lab/steps
 ![Image](Step4.png)

 For Step 5: the keys were: `git clone <CMD> V<ENTER>`, `rm -rf lab7<ENTER>`, `<up><up><ENTER>`